megkadr/MMO-mana-bar-detector/README.md

 ## Troubleshooting

 1. **Script not detecting mana correctly**
-   - Verify your mana bar coordinates
+   - Verify your mana bar coordinates.
-   - Try adjusting the blue color range in the script
+   - Try adjusting the blue color range in the script.
-   - Make sure your game's mana bar is visible and not covered
+   - Make sure your game's mana bar is visible and not covered.

 2. **Script not starting**
-   - Ensure all required libraries are installed
+   - Ensure all required libraries are installed.
-   - Try running from Command Prompt to see error messages
+   - Try running from Command Prompt to see error messages.

 ## Disclaimer
 Use of this script should comply with your game's terms of service.
 Use at your own risk.

+---

+This update provides clear guidance for users on how to debug the mana bar detection and measure its dimensions effectively using PowerToys.
+Let me know if you'd like any further modifications!